krstivoja/fanculo/README.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/fanculo` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/fancoolo` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Navigate to 'Fanculo' in your WordPress admin menu to start building blocks.
+3. Navigate to 'FanCoolo' in your WordPress admin menu to start building blocks.

 == Frequently Asked Questions ==

-= What is Fanculo? =
+= What is FanCoolo? =

-Fanculo is a Gutenberg block builder that helps you create custom blocks without dealing with complex setup and configuration.
+FanCoolo is a Gutenberg block builder that helps you create custom blocks without dealing with complex setup and configuration.

 = Do I need coding knowledge? =